 Being able to see the verso, the backs, of some paintings on Art UK also gives us a rare glimpse of the history of the pictures, as recorded in the inscriptions, labels and museum identity numbers written and pasted over their backs.
 For example, Robert Sivell's Mother and Child in the McLean Museum and Art Gallery was abandoned unfinished and turned over to use for his lovely The Drawing Book.

 There may be other reasons for reuse.
 Henry Fuseli's A Scene from 'The Wife of Bath's Tale' at Petworth House was discovered in 1957 to have been painted on the back of a fine but partly erased Group of Five Women, perhaps because its content was consider obscene.

-Marjorie Henry’s The Market Stall has on its verso The Street, which was clearly deliberately rejected by the artist but has not stopped it being shown to us today!
+Marjorie Henry's The Market Hall has on its verso The Street, which was clearly deliberately rejected by the artist but has not stopped it being shown to us today!

 So, the use of these obscure specialist terms can alert us to fascinating histories.

 Andrew Greg, National Inventory Research Project, University of Glasgow